Islandora/documentation/docs/user-documentation/video-docs.md

 ## Overview

-Islandora Quick Lessons are a series of short videos demonstrating how to do common tasks in Islandora 8.
+Islandora Quick Lessons are a series of short videos demonstrating how to do common tasks in Islandora.

 New videos are added to [the playlist](https://www.youtube.com/playlist?list=PL4seFC7ELUtripxWi_2RIBKCWqI0uif93) regularly.